bingxiao/castle/README.md

 # Natan Yellin's Glorious Dotfiles for Great Success in Home Directory
-## Overview
 Dotfiles for bash, zsh, and git.
-Part of my emacs dotfiles.
+Also includes parts of my Emacs configuration.
 ## Installation
 Install with [Homesick](https://github.com/technicalpickles/homesick).
 ## TODO